-Aircraft decoy; close-in radar jammer
+Aircraft decoy; Close-in radar jammer

 Brief: MALD is a programmable, low-cost, modular, autonomous flight vehicle that mimics U.S. or allied aircraft to confuse enemy Integrated Air Defense Systems (IADS).
 MALD-J adds radar jamming capability to the basic decoy platform and can operate alone or in concert with other EW platforms.
 The jammer version is designed as an expendable, closein jammer to degrade and deny an early warning or acquisition radar's ability to establish a track on strike aircraft.
 It also maintains the ability to fulfill the basic decoy mission.
 F-16 or B-52 are lead employment aircraft for MALD.
 USAF capped procurement in FY12, converting Lot 4 to the MALD-J variant.
 Plans call for 3,000, of which 2,400 are the jammer version.
 USAF demonstrated in-flight retargeting capabilities and is integrating GPS-Aided Inertial Navigation System (GAINS II) to improve navigational accuracy in GPS-denied environments.
 An upgraded Jammer variant dubbed "MALD-X" successfully demonstrated future, low-level flight capabilities, improved EW payloads, and enhanced data links in 2018.
 MALD-X aims to establish USAF's future baseline and serves as the basis of the Navy's developmental MALD-N variant.
 USAF awarded a MALD-J contract option for Lot 10 production in 2016 and a follow-on Lot 11 contract for 250 weapons in 2018.
+A B-52 conducted a rare MALD live-launch in support of tactics development during a Combat Hammer assessment from Barksdale in 2021.